idealparable/BibleQ/BibleIsAntiSlavery.md

 And if we instead build a proper case like this, they can just cherrypick parts of it.
 "GASP!
 THIS GUY IS PRO-SLAVERY!
 HE SAID SOME SENSES OF SLAVERY ARE GOOD!"

-And the skeptic can carefully refrain from every bothering to build a proper case, and use a cheat of shirking answering reductio ad absurdum challenge questions like "Tell me, is it ever okay for someone to be under authority of someone else in any sense?
+And the skeptic can carefully refrain from ever bothering to build a proper case, and use a cheat of shirking answering reductio ad absurdum challenge questions like "Tell me, is it ever okay for someone to be under authority of someone else in any sense?
 Slaves are under authority in a sense, so being under authority is being under authority!
 Don't play word games to get out of it!
 That's lame!"

-We have hope if we can just keep holding their feet to the fire and force them to either ignore or answer and try to defend their horrible arguments though.
+There's hope for them yet if we can just keep holding their feet to the fire and force them to either ignore or answer and try to defend their horrible arguments though.

 Of course, this is why many want to just resort to being the authority on who is supposedly bad and "protect society" from us by not letting us speak freely, wherever they can, limit reach, guilt by association with others who really are bad, etc. Oh the games they play.